uyamazak/hc-pdf-server/README.md

 ## Clone
 git clone this repository.

-You can try it in two ways: docker or local
+You can try it in 2 ways: docker or local

 ## 1. With docker